ePages-de/epages-docs/pages/apps/using-the-api.md

 The API uses HTTP response codes to indicate success or failure of a request.
 That means, the 2xx range indicates success, the 4xx range indicates validation errors or problems with the provided parameters whereas the 5xx range indicates errors on our side.

 {% callout info Sometimes ...
 HTML responses... %}
-Generally, you can expect a JSON response, when making an API request.
-Due to internal technial reasons, however, in the 4xx and 5xx range HTML responses can occur, see [the 4xx example response](page:apps-using-the-api#xx-example-response-1).
+Generally, you can expect a JSON response, when making an API call.
+Due to internal technical reasons, however, in the 4xx and 5xx range HTML responses can occur, see [the 4xx example response](page:apps-using-the-api#xx-example-response-1).
 {% endcallout %}

 ## Responses in the 2xx range